SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## Clergyman
 ### Crew camp
-It can cause a power outage for the imposter. <br>
+It can cause a power outage for the Impostor. <br>
 The capacity is currently not functioning.
 ### Game Settings
 | Name | Description